-Our Coco Start and Almond Start do not contain any added sugars, sweeteners or unnecessary additives whatsoever.
-All of the sugars that you can see in our nutritional info are sugars that naturally occur in the nuts or fruits themselves.
+Our plant-based yoghurts do not contain any added sugars, sweeteners or unnecessary additives whatsoever.
+All the sugar you see in our nutritional info are sugars that naturally occur in the nuts or fruits themselves.
 The Almond Start contains a hint of organic concentrated apple juice to balance out the flavour.

-Our Coco Frost does contain a small amount of agave syrup or coconut blossom sugar.
-We use them to improve the overall texture and also because without a little bit of sugar, you wouldn’t be able to scoop out our Frost.
+Our plant-based ice creams do contain a small amount of glucose syrup and cane sugar.
+We use these sweeteners to improve the overall texture and also because without a little bit of sugar, you wouldn’t be able to scoop out our Frost.
 Ice cream is a treat so while it’s important to treat yourself, as with all good things, please enjoy in moderation.

 Plant-based yoghurt replacements and yoghurt made from cow’s milk are two very different things.
 That may seem like a straightforward statement but yoghurt made from cow’s milk is an animal product and yoghurt made from coconuts or almonds is plant-based.
 They therefore contain different nutrients.